ZFEbHVUE/Batocera-CRT-Script/HowTo_Wired_Or_Wireless_Connection.md

-* Don't have anything else then the CRT connected to the dGPU/APU during setup.
+**Important Information:**

+The reason multiple monitors cannot be connected during setup is that Batocera's current implementation of multi-screen support can interfere with detecting the correct output.

+To avoid this, all outputs except the one in use must be disabled.
+It's essential that the output port you use during setup is the same one you will use for CRT output. **Following this step is crucial for proper configuration.**

+That said, you can still install the script locally using an LCD/OLED monitor, but it must be connected to the same output you plan to use for the CRT.

+**Guidelines for Specific Outputs:**
+- **VGA Output:**
+  * Use a VGA-to-VGA cable to connect an LCD/OLED monitor.
+  * Alternatively, use a VGA-to-HDMI or VGA-to-DP converter.

+- **DVI-I Output:**
+  * Use a DVI-I-to-DVI-I cable to connect an LCD/OLED monitor.
+  * Alternatively, use a DVI-I-to-HDMI or DVI-I-to-DP converter.

+You may also use an EDID emulator (also known as a dummy plug or headless display adapter) for VGA, DVI-I, or DP outputs to simplify setup.

+**Recommended Installation Method:**
+It's still recommended to install the script via SSH, as it’s the quickest and most convenient method, provided the PC is connected to the same network.

+You **don’t need a second PC for this**—your mobile phone or laptop can be used with an SSH client.

+**Examples of SSH clients for iOS devices:**
+- Blink Shell
+- Termius
+- a-Shell
+- WebSSH

+**Examples of SSH clients for Android:**
+- ConnectBot
+- JuiceSSH
+- Termius
+- Termux

+**Installation**

 * Run the CRT Scrip
 * Choose the correct input
 * Select a correct monitor profile for you CRT.
 * Set resolution to 640x480/768x576 (No official theme support for 320x240 at this point)
 * Set monitor rotation to "None", NORMAL   (0°) (For a Horizontal setup = Normal)
-* Press Enter and skip ADVANCED CONFIGURATION for all 3 option (If you don't know what they mean)
+* Press Enter and skip ADVANCED CONFIGURATION for all 4 option (If you don't know what they mean)
-* Select default resolution for GunCon2 (320x240@60Hz)
+* Default resolution for GunCon2 calibration is (320x240@60Hz)

 # Using curl command line tool
  - v41